 - help avoid situations that represent inappropriate intrusions on their time, privacy, or other personal or professional interests and responsibilities.

 The Foundation encourages employees to be active in civic matters.
-However, before becoming involved in any political activity that has the potential to cause a conflict with employees’ work for the Foundation, employees should report such prospective activity to the Vice President – Administration for the purpose of ascertaining:
+However, before becoming involved in any political activity that has the potential to cause a conflict with employees’ work for the Foundation, employees should report such prospective activity to the Vice President for Operations for the purpose of ascertaining:

 - all political activity must be confined to other than normal work hours;